enzodesena/covid-listening-project/README.md

 |ORF10|24|7|Violin|+45°|
 |Non-coding DNA|-|8|Violin|+45°|

-* In order to facilitate spatial separation, each group is spatialised using Perceptual Soundfield Reconstruction (PSR) [2,3,4] in a given direction; the groups are uniformly spread in front of the listener between -45° (group 1) and +45° (group 7); group 8 is also rendered at +45°; this means that **not only one can identify the position of the mutation by using the time delay, but also the perceived position of the sound in space**, with mutations closer to the beginning of the sequence appearing to your left, while later ones appearing to your right.
+* In order to facilitate spatial discrimination, each group is rendered in a different direction, as indicated in the table above.
+This specific separation corresponds to the actual lenght of each protein.
+In other words, this results in a similar experience you'd have if the RNA was actually rolled out around you and each mutation would reproduce a sound from a corresponding direction.
+This means that **not only one can identify the position of the mutation by using the time delay, but also the perceived position of the sound in space**, with mutations closer to the beginning of the sequence appearing to your left, while later ones appearing to your right.
+The specific spatialisation technique used here is Perceptual Soundfield Reconstruction (PSR) [2,3,4].

-* In order to increase presence, each source is rendered with virtual room acoustics using Scattering Delay Networks (SDN) [2,5]; the simulated room is rectangular with size 10 m x 10 m x 3 m.
+* In order to increase presence, each source is rendered with reverberation using Scattering Delay Networks (SDN) [2,5]; the simulated room is rectangular with size 10 m x 10 m x 3 m.
+The listener is approximately in the center of the space, and the sound source is 2 meters away from the listener.

 ## Contributing